reshmabidikar/slate/source/includes/_payment.md

 **Request Body**

-A Payment object including, as a minimum, the `amount` to be refunded.
+A PaymentTransaction object including, as a minimum, the `amount` to be refunded.

 **Query Parameters**